janbodnar/JasperReports-Skolenie/examples/group/README.md

 and variables that define the criteria for inclusion in that group.

 The example divides cars into two groups: automatic and manual transmissions.
 For correct output, the data must be sorted.
+When we create a new group, a new
+`GROUPNAME_COUNT` variable is created; in our case `am_group_COUNT`.

 ## Group attributes